remp2020/remp/Mailer/README.md

       $userId => [
           'id' => String, // userId
-          'email' => String, // valid email address of user ],
+          'email' => String, // valid email address of user

+          // you can provide optional data that can be used within your email templates, for example:
+          'first_name' => String,
+          'last_name' => String,
+      ],
   ];
   ```